lamboprogramming/scoop-next-rs/plan.md

 8. Pass in location data into search page - DONE
 9. Use passed in data to put on the map
 10. Create the HTML for Ride Selector
+11. Calculate the price of the trip
+12. Add Login